ACEsuit/mace/README.md

 <a id="mace-freeze"></a>
 ## MACE-freeze

+> [!Note]
+> If using MACE 0.3.13 with freezing and cuEquivariance acceleration, please update all cuEquivariance dependencies to 0.4.0.

 **Installation**

 To install the MACE-freeze version of MACE, clone the mace-freeze branch into your work folder: